bvrznski/Neural-coprocessor/assets/README.txt

 menu - and press CTRL+ALT+F10.
 Do that before measuring anything: an automatic arm can land in a menu or a loading screen.

-THE PANEL IS A SETTINGS SCREEN BEFORE THE BRIDGE ARMS.
-DLSS on the second card on or off, preset, and mode.
-Every click writes mgpu.ini immediately, and RESTART THE GAME for any of it to apply - settings are read when the stream arms, not when you click.

 Controls, live, no relaunch: